This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 REMEMBER: If you get a job, get well or get a large lump sum of money before your home sells you still have the option of trying to negotiate a further arrangement on the basis you can now pay the loan (as long as the lender does not have a court judgment).

-IMPORTANT: You should file in an independent external dispute resolution scheme (EDR) if:
+IMPORTANT: You should file in the independent external dispute resolution scheme (EDR), the Australian Financial Complaints Authority, if:

 - You are unable to make a repayment arrangement with the lender, or